 - Large-cell (undifferentiated) carcinoma.
 This can happen in any part of the organ.
 It tends to grow and spread quickly, so it can be harder to treat than the other types.

 - Small-cell lung cancer (SCLC).
 This kind is almost always tied to cigarette smoking.About 70% of cases are diagnosed after the cancer has spread.
 It tends to grow faster than NSCLC.
 This means it may respond well to chemotherapy and radiation therapy.

 Some reasons why surgery might not be right for you:

 Your cancer has spread.
 The goal of lung cancer surgery is to take out the whole tumor.
 Doctors can't do that if it's spread outside your lung.

-Once the cancer has reached distant lymph nodes or other organs, surgery won't cure it.
-Removing the main tumor in the lungs won't stop the cancer that is already in other organs.
-In later-stage lung cancer, treatments like radiation, chemotherapy, or immunotherapy work better than surgery.
+Removing the main tumor in the lungs won't stop cancer in other organs or distant lymph nodes.
+Treatments like radiation, chemotherapy, or immunotherapy work better than surgery.

 You have small-cell lung cancer.
-Surgery is one of the main treatments for early stage non-small-cell lung cancer.
-Doctors rarely treat small-cell lung cancer with surgery because the cancer has often already spread by the time it's diagnosed.
+Surgery is one of the main treatments for early NSCLC.
+Doctors rarely treat SCLC with surgery because the cancer has often spread by the time it's diagnosed.